Journal papers

 Atmospheric Science Letters, e1254. https://doi.org/10.1002/asl.1254.

-Keywords: atmospheric and climate dynamics; climate variability, change & impacts; global; scale; weather and climate prediction; weather/climate extremes.
+Keywords: atmospheric and climate dynamics, climate variability, impacts, extremes.

 • Ermis S., Leach N. J., Lott F. C. et al. (2024).
 Event attribution of a midlatitude windstorm using ensemble weather forecasts.